Automation for developers and maintainers¶

 Build Rolling Release Images (cronjob)¶

-Generates all nighly (Rolling Release) images defined in targets-release-nightly.yaml.
-This file is autogenerated from targets-release-nightly.template.
+Generates all nightly (Rolling Release) images defined in targets-release-nightly.yaml.
+This file is automatically generated from image-info.json by the generate-targets workflow.

 This build job runs every day at 9 a.m.
 UTC and can also be run manually when needed.
 Download pages are refreshed automatically after successful build.